Learn How To Protect Your Debit Card From Scanners and Skimmers

 A Device Designed To Steal Your Card Information

 A fraudster can insert a skimming device inside a card reader slot or place it on top of a card reader to perform this type of scam.
-When you swipe the card, the device steals all the information on it, such as card number, CVV, and expiration date.
+When you swipe the card, the device steals all the information from the card's magnetic stripe, such as card number, CVV, and expiration date.
 Skimming devices are typically small and well-hidden, making them difficult to spot.

 A Camera or Keypad Overlay That Steals Your PIN